dev99problems/alfred-translayta/README.md

 Open Alfred and type `t` **or** press `Cmd+Shift+K` and:
 * **to get translation**:
-  - start typing words or phrases in english or ukrainian
+  - start typing words or phrases in English or Ukrainian
 * **to get previous translation from cache**:
   - press `spacebar`
 * **access the favorites**: